Rogyou/Sign-Language-Recognition/README.md

 illumination, viewpoint and other viewing conditions.
 The descriptor associates to the regions a signature which identifies their appearance compactly  and  robustly.
-Fig  8:  Some  of  the  detected  SIFT  frames  [12] 17

 The  SIFT  detector  is  controlled  mainly  by  two  parameters:  the  peak threshold  and  the  (non)  edge  threshold.
 The  peak  threshold  filters   peaks  of  the  DoG  scale  space  that  are  too  small  (in